Systematic Constructions of Complementary Sets and Hadamard Matrices from Circulant Operator: Introduction

-A circulant matrix that satisfies the Hadamard condition is known as a circulant Hadamard matrix.
-Ryser conjectured that there is no circulant Hadamard matrix unless the order $n$ is $1$ or $4$ \cite{Davis1994}.
-Although this conjecture was partially solved in \cite{Leung2012, Euler2012, Craigen2013}, it remained open until 2023, when Morris used congruence conditions to show that circulant Hadamard matrices exist only for $n \leq 4$ \cite{morris2023proofryserscirculanthadamard}.
-In 2024, Gallardo confirmed Ryser’s conjecture using stochastic matrix methods, affirming the nonexistence for orders greater than $4$ \cite{gallardo2024rysersconjecturestochasticmatrices}.
-There are a total of $10$ circulant Hadamard matrices: $2$ of order $1$, and $8$ of order $4$ \cite{gallardo2024rysersconjecturestochasticmatrices}.
-Interested readers can explore additional papers related to circulant Hadamard matrices \cite{ResonCHM, circ}.
-According to the literature, no relation has been established between circulant Hadamard matrices and generalized Boolean functions (GBF).
-The construction of circulant Hadamard matrices using GBFs has not yet been addressed.
-A cross Z-complementary set (CZCS) is a set of sequences whose sum of the aperiodic auto-correlation function (AACF) of all sequences and the sum of the aperiodic cross-correlation function (ACCF) of adjacent sequences is zero in a specific zone called the zero correlation zone (ZCZ) \cite{liu2020cross}.
+A cross Z-complementary set (CZCS) is a set of sequences whose sum of aperiodic auto-correlation functions (AACFs) of all sequences and the sum of aperiodic cross-correlation functions (ACCFs) of adjacent sequences is zero in a specific zone called the zero-correlation zone (ZCZ) \cite{liu2020cross}.
 The ZCZ is defined as the ratio of the ZCZ's width to the sequence's length.
-CZCS is used in spatial modulation (SM) systems over frequency-selective channels \cite{liu2020cross}.
-The first construction of a CZCS of set size 4 and various lengths was provided by Huang \textit{et al.} \cite{Huang2022}, where they constructed CZCS using concatenation.
-In 2022, Huang \textit{et al.} proposed CZCS of set size 4, length $2^m$, and a ZCZ ratio of 1, where $m \geq 1$ \cite{ChenISITCZCS}.
-In 2023, Das \textit{et al.} used an indirect method to construct quaternary CZCS of lengths $3L$, $7L$, and $14L$, with a ZCZ ratio less than $1/2$, where $L$ is the length of the seed sequences \cite{shibsankarCZCS}.
-In 2023, Kumar \textit{et al.} constructed CZCS of length $2^{m-1}+2^{\delta}$ with a maximum ZCZ ratio of $2/3$, where $m \geq 4$ and $0 \leq \delta \leq m-1$ \cite{PraveenCZCS}.
-In 2025, Huang \textit{et al.} presented a flexible construction of $(2^{k+1},2^{m-k}(2^k-1)+2^v,2^{m-1})$-CZCS and $(2^{k_1+2},2^{m-1}+\sum_{\beta=1}^{k_1-1}a_{\beta}2^{\pi(m-k_1+\beta)-1}+2^{v_1},2^{m-1}+\sum_{\beta=1}^{k_1-1}a_{\beta}2^{\pi(m-k_1+\beta)-1}+2^{v_1})$-CZCS, where $m \geq 2$, $1 \leq k,k_1-1 \leq m-1$, $0 \leq v \leq m-k$, $\beta \in \mathbb{N}$, and $0 \leq v_1 \leq m-k_1$ \cite{HuangCZCS}.
-To date, the construction of CZCS for all lengths remains an open problem.
+CZCSs are used in spatial modulation (SM) systems in frequency-selective channels \cite{liu2020cross}.
+The first construction of a CZCSs of set size 4 and various lengths was provided by Huang \textit{et al.} \cite{Huang2022}, where they constructed CZCSs using concatenation.
+In 2022, Huang \textit{et al.} proposed CZCSs of set size 4, length $2^m$, and a ZCZ ratio of 1, where $m \geq 1$ \cite{ChenISITCZCS}.
+In 2023, Das \textit{et al.} used an indirect method to construct quaternary CZCSs of lengths $3L$, $7L$, and $14L$, with a ZCZ ratio less than $1/2$, where $L$ is the length of the seed sequences \cite{shibsankarCZCS}.
+In 2023, Kumar \textit{et al.} constructed CZCSs of length $2^{m-1}+2^{\delta}$ with a maximum ZCZ ratio of $2/3$, where $m \geq 4$ and $0 \leq \delta \leq m-1$ \cite{PraveenCZCS}.
+In 2025, Huang \textit{et al.} presented a flexible construction of $(2^{k+1},2^{m-k}(2^k-1)+2^v,2^{m-1})$-CZCS and $(2^{k_1+2},2^{m-1}+\sum_{\beta=1}^{k_1-1}a_{\beta}2^{\pi(m-k_1+\beta)-1}+2^{v_1},2^{m-1}+\sum_{\beta=1}^{k_1-1}a_{\beta}2^{\pi(m-k_1+\beta)-1}+2^{v_1})$-CZCS, where $m \geq 2$, $1 \leq k,k_1-1 \leq m-1$, $0 \leq v \leq m-k$, $\beta \in \mathbb{N}$ and $0 \leq v_1 \leq m-k_1$ \cite{HuangCZCS}.
+Although recent advancements, notably Huang \textit{et al.} in 2025 \cite{HuangCZCS}, have utilized binary decomposition of GBFs to achieve nearly universal length coverage, the existing literature relies mainly on combinatorial mapping. { While existing CZCS designs primarily utilize Boolean functions, they are typically restricted to flock sizes that are powers of two.
+To overcome this limitation, this work introduces a systematic framework based on arbitrary binary or complex Hadamard matrices as foundational seeds.
+It is demonstrated that the inherent row-orthogonality of Hadamard matrices can be algebraically transformed into CZCS.
+This methodology provides a direct path to constructing sequence sets with arbitrary lengths and flexible, non-power-of-two flock sizes, establishing a profound mathematical link between fundamental matrix theory and sequence design.}